How to Improve Website Speed: The Complete 2026 Guide

 <script src="/js/analytics.js" defer></script>

-<script src="/js/chat-widget.js" defer></script>Step 3: Enable Compression (Gzip and Brotli)
+<script src="/js/chat-widget.js" defer></script>3.
+Enable Compression (Brotli and Gzip)

-If you're using Apache, add this to your .htaccess:
+On Apache, add to .htaccess:

-# Enable Brotli compression (preferred)
+# Brotli (preferred)

 <IfModule mod_brotli.c>